a weld process and weld application engineer, Ed has optimized MIG and flux cored processes

 and process improvements to GM Chrysler, Ford Toyota, Honda, BMW, Mercedes, VW,

 plants.
 He has trained thousands of weld personnel in 13 countries.
 The training was mostly on MIG.
 FCAW, GTAW and Tip Tig appications from car palnts to nuclear plants A few examples are provided.

 Ed set

 robots to weld the Corvette and Harley motorbike frames.
 He also set the robot

 car seat welds for Toyota, BMW, VW and five other auto manufacturers.

-When Ford and ABB was in trouble at the Dearbone Frame plant, Ed reset the truck
+When Ford and ABB was in trouble at the Dearbone Frame plant, Ed reset the Ford F-150 truck

-frame lines and attained the highest quality ever attained on Ford trucks.
+frame lines and attained the highest quality and productivity ever attained by the Ford company.